tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/course-info/05-resources.md

 ---
-title: "Resources"
+title: "Useful Resources"
 permalink: /learning-and-development/pathways/geo-python/course-info/resources/
 sidebar:
   nav: "geo-python"
 ---

-# Useful books and sites

-In addition to our course, there are countless of excellent books, tutorials and examples related to programming in Python.
-Here we list some good places to look for further information.
+In addition to this course, there are countless of excellent books, tutorials and examples related to programming in Python.
+Here are some good places to look for further information.

 ## New book: Introduction to Python for Geographic Data Analysis